Phasing-out low fixed charge tariff regulations

 Time of Using pricing

-Time of Use pricing more accurately reflects the time-varying nature of electricity costs than traditional tariffs that charge customers a flat price regardless of when electricity is used.
+Time of Use pricing more accurately reflects the time-varying nature of electricity costs than traditional tariffs that charge households a flat price regardless of when electricity is used.
 These pricing plans work by using smart meters that provide accurate measurements of how much electricity is being used at different times of the day.
-These price signals incentivise consumers to shift their non-essential electricity use to times when there is lower demand on the network, providing opportunities to save on their power bill.
+These price signals are designed to encourage households to shift their non-essential electricity use to times when there is lower demand on the network, providing opportunities to save on their power bill.
 Shifting non-essential electricity use to times when demand is low can reduce the installed network capacity required to meet high peak demand, helping reduce the need for expensive network upgrades.

 An illustrative example of what may be expected for a household on a low-use plan that uses an average amount of power is shown below.